digbmc/wbbm/current/disoriented/scholarship-recipients.md

 layout: page
 phase: P4
 ---

-*Note: The scholarship recipients' names are all written surname given name to honor the traditional structure of Chinese and Japanese names*
+*Note: The scholarship recipients’ names are written with their surnames preceding their given names to honor the traditional structure of Chinese and Japanese names.*

 ## Michi Matsuda